ProCode-Software/proicons/docs/api-reference/Configuration.md

+# Configuration
-A configuration can be used to customize the [`proicons.replace()`](./JavaScript-ProIcons-API#proiconsreplacerootelm-element-config-proiconreplaceconfig-void) method.
+A configuration can be used to customize the [`proicons.replace()`](./javascript-api#proiconsreplacerootelm-element-config-proiconreplaceconfig-void) method.
 To use a configuration, pass the configuration as the second argument when calling `proicons.replace()`.

 ```javascript